-The value field on the other hand can have either the same specification as the key field, which does not allow embedded whitespaces, or it can be a quoted string, which allows anything between the quotes.
-To this end we specify the grammar for a quoted string, which is simply the double quotes character, followed by anything that is not double quotes, followed by double quotes.
+The value field, on the other hand, can have either the same specification as the key field, which does not allow embedded whitespace, or it can be a quoted string, which allows anything between the quotes.
+To this end we specify the grammar for a quoted string, which is simply the double quote character, followed by anything that is not a double quote, followed by another double quote.
 The whole thing may be surrounded by optional whitespace.